Balance in Relationships: Connection, Autonomy, and Repair Without Shame

 Many relational struggles are fueled by an internal voice that says:

-If I ask, I’ll be rejected.
+I'm too much.
+I shouldn't need this.
+If I ask, I'll be rejected.

 Shame narrows options.
-It pushes needs underground, where they come out sideways—through resentment, withdrawal, or acting out.
+It pushes needs underground, where they come out sideways — through resentment, withdrawal, or acting out.

 Attachment Wounds and Romantic Repair